RobDearling/robdearling.github.io/posts/1-building-a-site-with-technology-i-dont-use.md

 ---
 title: 'Building a site with technology I dont use'
 date: '2024-12-08'
+headerImage: '/images/tech.jpg'
+summary: 'Building this website as an opportunity to learn new technologies outside my usual stack.
+Using TailwindCSS, NextJS, and Cloudflare infrastructure, with all blog posts written in Markdown for portability and converted to HTML using Remark.'
 ---

 When building this site I decided I was going to use it as a way to learn and play with technology that I typically wouldn't use within my daily work tech stack.